david-delafuente/david-delafuente/README.md

 ### General Info
 ***
 This is my personal portfolio web, to show the world my skills, and my interests, and know a few more about me.
 I've decided to create this site manually, without libraries or frameworks to help me.
-This decission was for showing my capacity with different technologies.
+This decision was for showing my capacity with different technologies.
 This site is deployed in Netlify, and the mail server used is Convertkit.
 Some projects I can't show you because they are private, only explain basic concepts about.